Gears (under construction and translation)

 The return of the hub is in the middle (85%); in the lowest or highest gears are the losses even pretty, especially at high power.
 Since 2011 is a new version of the hub, which weighs just 2.5 kg and has a range of 360%.
 The technical capabilities of this hub also take, such as disc brake application and loss-as.
 In terms of data to get than in a real competitiveness with for example a Shimano Alfine 8 or 11 FRY.

 A new development is the Harmony-gear, which at a certain adjustable pedal pressure, automatically adjusts the gear.
-This Harmony is especially intended for mounting in E-bikes and potentially very promising: use as needed to produce power, (an old socialist ideal).
-Especially at application of a centre motor is the Harmony a good solution, because the Ark "clear" also good under load; at Shimano is that a weak point.
-Just make sure the batteries are not empty of touch as the training effect of this combination is significant.
+This Harmony is especially intended for mounting in E-bikes and it is potentially very promising.
+Especially the application of a mid motor makes the Harmony a good solution, because the hub will also shift good under load.
+In this case Shimano is vulnerable.
+Just make sure the batteries are full ; when empty this combination will have a low yield: very inefficient.